mvolkmann/blog/src/flutter.md

    Copy the id of a device where the test should be run and enter `flutter test integration_test/app_test.dart -d {device-id}`.

-Even a basic integration test will take 1-2 minutes to start.
+Even a basic integration test will take 1-2 minutes to build and start.

 The following code provides integration testing for the `PageView` demo app presented earlier.